NurulYakimKazal/Dash-App-For-Telco-Customer-Churn-Data/README.md

 (Data source: https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 In general, the data types which which can be displayed by this dashboard are divided into four main categories, including:
-1. Categorical data
+1. Categorical Data
-2. Numerical data
+2. Numerical Data
-3. Categorical Vs Numerical data
+3. Categorical Vs Numerical Data
-4. Numerical Vs Numerical data
+4. Numerical Vs Numerical Data

-The users can utilize the dropdown menu to select the data type and its variables that they want to show.
+The users can utilize the dropdown menu to select the data type and its variables which they want to show.

 This dashboard utilizes several Python libraries, including:
 1. Dash